Inside Weddings: Multicultural Weddings

-Love and marriage are fundamental parts of a life shared the world round, and each culture and faith has its own special ways of celebrating and honoring the combining of two lives—many of them traditions that have been passed from generation to generation.
+Love and marriage are fundamental parts of a life shared the world round, and each culture and faith has its own special ways of celebrating and honoring the combining of two lives—most of them traditions that have been passed from generation to generation.
 Brides and grooms today are finding each other across all kinds of religious and cultural divides, and the rise of multicultural and interfaith weddings has led to beautiful new expressions of identity, culture, and faith, as well as whole new sets of traditions.
-At its core, etiquette is about treating others with consideration and respect: Emily Post explained it as “a sensitive awareness to the needs of others.”
-This makes etiquette a strong tool to help bridge and celebrate differences of culture or faith.
+At its core, etiquette is about treating others with consideration and respect: Emily Post explained it as "a sensitive awareness to the needs of others."
+This makes etiquette a strong tool to help bridge and celebrate both commonalities and differences of culture or faith.

 When the bride and groom come from different cultural backgrounds, incorporating their individual traditions into the wedding events can be a connective thread that links both families together.
 Fusing traditions of old with modern adaptations can enhance and enrich an already beautiful event.
 From the standpoint of etiquette, couples have the freedom to create a wedding that is as unique as they are.
 Your only responsibility as you make your choice is to find a genuine reflection of yourselves while being respectful of your guests' experience.

 First, spend time as a couple thinking and talking about which traditions from your faith or culture are most meaningful to you—what couldn't you be married without doing?
 Let your partner know why the tradition is special to you, and describe how he or she would play a part in it.

 Many couples already know the traditions they would like to incorporate and can turn their focus to how best to weave them together.
 Talk with your families and your officiant to hear their thoughts and ideas about what should be included and in what order the ceremony should unfold.
 Officiants have a wealth of experience guiding couples through these choices.
 They may also have good perspectives on why holding on to or letting go of certain elements works—or doesn't.